skhan139/myFlix-angular-main-2/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.2.

+## Features
+- Allows users to create a profile (User Registration)
+- Allows users to login (User Login)
+- Displays a list of movies (movie card)
+- Allows users ro favorite and unfavorite movies
+- Allows users to update login information, email, and birthdate
+- Completely responsive design on both mobile and desktop devices

+## Technolgies Used
+- Angular
+- Angular Material
+- CSS

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.